Feet can be added to cabinets through the Cabinet Specification dialog or by placing them as independent symbols.

 With some simple adjustments to a base cabinet's settings, one can easily place a cabinet foot symbol from the library and slide it under the cabinet manually.
 One reason you may want to do this is to place two different style feet under a cabinet, or if you're using a special shaped cabinet that cannot have feet added to it automatically using the specification dialog.

-Select a cabinet you'd like to apply feet to manually and click on the Open Object edit button.
+Select a cabinet you'd like to apply feet to manually using the Select Objects tool, then click on the Open Object edit button.

 On the General panel of the Cabinet Specification dialog: